 What is Para Jumble?

-It is a group of sentences of any coherent paragraph arranged in random order and students has to find out the exact sequence as per paragraph coherence.
-Students just need to link a sentence to another with linking words in order to complete the paragraph in a logical way.
+It is a group of sentences of any coherent paragraph arranged in random order and students have to find out the exact sequence as per paragraph coherence.
+Students just need to link one sentence to another with linking words in order to complete the paragraph in a logical way.

 How Para Jumble is Important in Bank Exams?

 - In bank exams, you can expect around 5-6 marks from this chapter.
-In the case of the mains exam, you can expect more than 5-6 questions.
+In the case of the main exam, you can expect more than 5-6 questions.

 - Many students skip this chapter due to a phobia.

 - But honestly, anyone can easily score good marks in this chapter if prepared well.

 - You need to practice on a daily basis to be a master in this chapter.